speedata/xts-doc/docs/manual/programming/index.md

 !!! note "execution time"
     The program execution runs simultaneously with the creation of the PDF.
 Therefore, the speedata Publisher can react very flexibly to the input data.
 Queries such as “Is there still enough space for this object?” are thus possible.
 This distinguishes the Publisher from other software for creating PDF files.
 Basic programming knowledge is required to use the full functionality of the Publisher.
 The programming language has been kept as simple as possible to maintain the readability of the layout.

+## Two programming levels

+There are two programming levels.
+The more global one is on the layout XML level and uses constructs such as `<SetVariable>` or `<Loop>`.
+This is called the XTS layout language or the host language.
+There is another level called XPath, which is more locally focused and used within attributes from the host language.
+For example the the switch/case command has an attribute called `test` which expects an XPath language expression that evaluates to `true()` or to `false()`.
+In contrast to the host language, XPath is a well-known language that is used, for example, in XSLT.

+This chapter describes the XTS layout language.
+For an introduction to XPath see for example the one at [W3Schools](https://www.w3schools.com/xml/xpath_intro.asp).

 ## Variables

 All variables are globally visible.
 This means that a variable never becomes invalid (except in [functions](functions.md)).
 Here’s an example: